 Electronic Frontier Foundation Legal Internship Opportunities.
 Legal interns assist in all aspects of litigation, including legal research, factual investigation, and drafting of memoranda and briefs, while also helping with policy research, client counseling, and the development of public education materials.
 EFF’s docket ranges across the technological and legal landscape, from online fair use of copyrighted materials to illegal government spying; take a look at http://www.eff.org/cases/ for details about our work preserving constitutional values in the digital world.
 Summer legal internships are full-time, 40 hours per week minimum, and last 10-14 weeks (typically mid-May through mid-August).
 The summer internship application typically opens around November 1 and closes around February 15.
 For more information, please visit: https://www.eff.org/about/opportunities/interns.

 Department of Energy (DOE) Office of General Counsel Law Student Intern Program.
 The General Counsel’s Office provides legal advice, counsel, and support to the Secretary, the Deputy Secretary, and program offices throughout DOE to further the Department’s mission of advancing the national, economic, and energy security of the United States through scientific and technological innovation and the environmental cleanup of the national nuclear weapons complex.
 The intern program is designed for a select group of law students to become integrated components of our practice groups by working closely with attorneys throughout the Office of the General Counsel.
+Applications are accepted and reviewed on a rolling basis.
 For more information please visit: http://energy.gov/gc/general-counsel-law-student-intern-program.

 National Nuclear Security Administration Legal Internship Program.
 The NNSA Office of General Counsel has an internship program that employs student interns year-round.
 The office employ interns or externs part-time during the academic year and full-time in the summer.
 The NNSA Office of the General Counsel is responsible for the provision of legal services, counsel and support to the NNSA Administrator and all NNSA elements worldwide.
 All areas of law are involved, including procurement, environmental, fiscal, labor, national security, and international law.
 Applications for the legal internship are reviewed on a rolling basis.
 For more information please visit: https://www.energy.gov/nnsa-legal-internship-program.
 Please contact OPIA to facilitate an application.